Wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

 Saving a wall with the PowerBrace™ system.
 This innovative system stabilizes bowing walls and can even straighten walls over time.

 In some cases, a wall anchor system can't be used to repair a bowing wall because the yard outside the house isn't accessible.
-When we at Southern Tier Basement Systems encounter this kind of problem, we suggest that you install our PowerBrace™ Foundation Wall System.
+When we at Southern Tier Basement Systems encounter this kind of problem, we suggest that you install our PowerBrace™ Foundation Wall System or CarbonArmor® Wall Reinforcing System.

 Concrete is strong in compression, enabling a foundation wall to withstand extreme downward pressure.
 But concrete is weak in tension.
 A foundation wall can't stretch or bend in response to sideways soil pressure, so cracking and bowing problems sometimes develop.

-Our service area includes Elmira, Ithaca, Binghamton, and nearby areas such as Johnson City, Vestal, Horseheads, Endicott, Newfield, Lansing, Conklin.
+Our service area includes Binghamton, Ithaca, Elmira, Vestal, Johnson City, Endicott, Horseheads, Conklin, Newfield, Lansing and throughout the surrounding areas.
 Call or e-mail us today!